anupsharma46/Angular-6-Facebook-Login/README.md

           useFactory: getAuthServiceConfigs
         }

-  - Include below code in app.module.ts and put your `application ID in FacebookLoginProvider`
+  - Include below code in app.module.ts and put your `application ID in FacebookLoginProvider constructor`

               export function getAuthServiceConfigs() {